Daniel-KM/Omeka-S-module-Bibliography/README.md

 If you used the module [Citation], it is automatically uninstalled: its features are the same and improved in this module.

+**WARNING**

+To use suggesters, it is required to use this [version of Value Suggest], that contains all patchs, not yet integrated upstream.
+For the same reason, it is required to use this [version of Collecting] to create a collecting form with suggesters.
+To output resources in admin or public side, the module [Bulk Export] should be installed.

 Usage